Guides and Documents for Current MA students

-5) Instructions for considering a thesis, and preparing it properly at Cal State LA: Thesis Guidelines.
+- Instructions for considering a thesis, and preparing it properly at Cal State LA: Thesis Guidelines.
 Note especially the information about formatting guidelines.

 - Information on applying for graduation (a necessary step to receive your degree) is available from the University Graduation Office.

 Graduate Assistant Positions

 The department regularly offers positions to graduate students to work as Graduate Assistants (GA) in undergraduate courses (typically, POLS 1000: Power, Politics and Engagement in US Government ).
 This duty mainly involves helping the instructor in the grading of papers, exams, etc., and related tasks.
 In general, students should have completed POLS 5050 with a B+ or better grade prior to working as a Graduate Assistant for POLS 1000.
 To apply for a GA position, contact the current MA Graduate Advisor.
 Graduate students selected as GAs must provide two letters of recommendation, a resume, and complete various forms (available from the department office) before they can be officially appointed.

 Maintaining Student Status

 A graduate degree student is required to maintain continuous enrollment in every fall and spring semester from the beginning of the program of study until the awarding of the degree.
 Enrollment during Winter or Summer Session is required only if the student plans to graduate during that particular term.
 All students must be enrolled during the term in which they graduate.
 Unless granted an approved leave of absence, a graduate student who fails to register each semester has discontinued enrollment in the graduate degree program.